• Skip to primary navigation

 This versatile spinach pasta dough recipe can be adapted in several ways while maintaining that perfect texture and beautiful green color.

-- Whole Wheat Spinach Pasta - Replace up to half the 00 flour with whole wheat flour for a heartier, more nutritious pasta.
-You may need extra egg yolk for proper binding.
+• Whole Wheat Spinach Pasta - Replace up to half the 00 flour with whole wheat flour for a heartier, more nutritious pasta.
+You may need extra egg yolk for proper binding or a little extra spinach blanching water.

-- Fettuccine - Roll to setting 5-6, cut into ¼ inch strips
+• Spinach Fettuccine - Roll to setting 6 or 7, cut into ¼ inch strips, or use pasta machine attachment

-- Farfalle - Roll thin, cut into rectangles, pinch centers together like a bow tie
+• Spinach Farfalle - Roll to setting 6, cut into rectangles, pinch centers together like a bow tie

-- Ravioli - Roll thinly to setting 6 or 7, fill, and seal between sheets
+• Spinach Ravioli - Roll thinly to setting 6 or 7, fill, fill, and seal well

 Best Spinach Pasta Sauces